EDUCBA Logo

 Key Takeaways

-• To retrieve the absolute path, we need to pass the complete directory and element list that was required for the file location.
+• To retrieve the absolute path, we must pass the complete directory and element list required for the file location.

 • To retrieve the relative path, we need to combine both the nio file path together.
 We can retrieve relative and absolute paths in a single code.